Council plan overview report - Corporate health

 People

-Stress is the reason for the most days lost in the period, accounting for just over one in four (27%) absences this quarter.
-This is a reduction from one in three (36%) during quarter 2 .
-The next most common reason for absence during quarter 3 was cold, cough or flu which accounted for nearly one in four instances (19%).
+Stress is the reason for the most days lost in the period, accounting for just under one in four (22%) absences this quarter.
+This is a reduction from 27% during quarter 3.

 Communities